 Insomnia –

 Stress is the biggest cause of sleep deprivation.
-When you are lying in bed and your mind is still thinking about all of the problems you have to deal with in the morning, it's hard to get a good night's sleep.
-A lack of sleep leads to other problems including a weakened immune system and other stress problems and it becomes a vicious circle.
-If you are having difficulty winding down before bed, try taking a soothing bubble bath to calm down.
+When you are lying in bed, and your mind is still thinking about all of the problems you have to deal with in the morning, it’s hard to get a good night’s sleep.
+A lack of sleep leads to other problems, including a weakened immune system and other stress problems, and it becomes a vicious circle.
+If you are having difficulty winding down before bed, try taking a soothing bubble bath to calm down, and consider these 7 ways to solve minor insomnia.

 Back Pain –

 Research shows that chronic back pain is usually caused by stress.
-Stress triggers the nervous system to reduce blood flow to the muscles making them have more spasms.
-When people hunch over and tense their shoulder and neck due to stress and anxiety it makes things worse and can lead to back problems.
+Stress triggers the nervous system to reduce blood flow to the muscles, causing them to have more spasms.
+When people hunch over and tense their shoulders and neck due to stress and anxiety, it makes things worse and can lead to back problems.
+If your work or hobbies involve repetitive movements that add strain, you may also want to read All About Repetitive Stress Injury.

 Infertility –